hyperledger-labs/orion-server/docs/curl/build.md

 make docker
 ```
 #### Start docker container
-To invoke bcdb docker container, you can run:
+To invoke the orion server docker container, you can run:
 ```
-docker run -it --rm -v $(pwd)/sampleconfig/:/etc/bcdb-server -p 6001:6001 -p 7050:7050 bcdb-server
+docker run -it --rm -v $(pwd)/sampleconfig/:/etc/orion-server -p 6001:6001 -p 7050:7050 orion-server
 ```

 ## Build and Use Signer Utility